Struggling KXIP Look to Change Fortunes Against Bhuvneshwar-Less SRH

 Their bowling attacks struggling to find form, Kings XI Punjab and Sunrisers Hyderabad will look towards their power-hitters to do the job when the two erratic teams go head to head in an IPL match in Dubai on Thursday.
-Also Read - LIVE Kolkata Knight Riders vs Chennai Super Kings Match 21 Live Cricket Score And Updates: Toss, Playing 11, Pitch Report Soon
+Also Read - IPL 2020: 'Rahul, Naam to Suna Hoga!', Shah Rukh Khan Shouts His Iconic Dialogue As Rahul Tripathi Collects his Man of The Match Award

 KXIP are currently languishing at the bottom of the table after losing four of their five games, while SRH are only slightly better at sixth following two wins and three losses so far.
-Also Read - SRH vs KXIP 11Wickets Hints For Captain And Vice-Captain, Fantasy Cricket Dream11 IPL 2020: Sunrisers Hyderabad vs Kings XI Punjab Probable XIs, Match 22 Dubai International Stadium at 7:30 PM IST
+Also Read - IPL 2020: CSK Captain MS Dhoni Blames Batsmen For 10-Run Defeat Against KKR

 KXIP’s strength has been in a formidable opening duo.
 Skipper KL Rahul has been in scintillating form this year, scoring two fifties and a century, while Mayank Agarwal also has a half-century and a ton to his credit.
 The two have done the heavy-lifting for the team.
-Also Read - KKR vs CSK Dream11 Team Hints, Tips For Captain And Vice-Captain, Fantasy Cricket IPL 2020: Kolkata Knight Riders vs Chennai Super Kings Probable XIs, Match 21 Sheikh Zayed Stadium, Abu Dhabi at 7:30 PM IST Wednesday October 7
+Also Read - IPL 2020, KKR vs CSK: Tripathi, Bowlers Deliver 10-Run Win For Knight Riders

 Nicholas Pooran has also looked sharp but Glenn Maxwell is yet to fire.